CCHP’s comprehensive assessment and compendium of state Medicaid telehealth policies and laws covers all fifty states and the District of Columbia.

 Remarkably, no two states are alike in how telehealth is treated despite some similarities in the language used.
 For example, some states have incorporated telehealth-related policies into law, while other states address issues in their Medicaid program guidelines.
 In some cases, CCHP discovered policy inconsistencies within a single state.
 This variability creates a confusing environment for those who use (or intend to use) telehealth, especially health systems that provide health care services in several states.

-- 13 states provide reimbursement for store-and-forward.
-1 state, Nevada, has been added since August 2016.
+- 15 states provide reimbursement for store-and-forward.
+2 states, Maryland and Oklahoma, have been added since April 2017.

 - Although the practice of restricting reimbursable telehealth services to rural or underserved areas, as is done in the Medicare program, is decreasing, some states continue to maintain this policy.
 6 states currently have some form of a geographic restriction.

-- The practice of limiting the type of facility that can serve as an originating site decreased slightly since August 2016 to 23 states (down from 25).
+- The practice of limiting the type of facility that can serve as an originating site has remained constant, at 23 states, since April 2017.

-- The number of states with private payer laws has remained constant since August 2016, with 35 jurisdictions having laws addressing private payer reimbursement for telehealth.
+- The number of states with private payer laws has increased by two, since April 2017, with 36 states and DC having laws addressing private payer reimbursement for telehealth.